clokep/clokep.github.io/content/articles/irc-client-usage-share.rst

 Additionally, some bouncers respond in weird ways which might skew the results:

-*   ZNC responds with both the ZNC version and the version of connected client(s?).
+*   ZNC responds only if there are no clients connected OR, depending on the version, it appends itself to the client response. [#]_
 *   bip responds with it's own version if no one is connected OR the version of all connected clients. [#]_